jlnr/CharacterCrush/README.md

 There is always more to do.
 Here are a few ideas that didn't make it in time:

 * Review the character database: am I missing any characters or tones?
+* Discuss: How should we deal with the silent tone?
+Should we add a fifth color for them?
 * Play *all* pronunciations when selecting a character with multiple pronunciations, to aid the user in learning characters.
 * Online highscore list, e.g. using Apple's free GameCenter API.
 * Don't use Apple's system sound effects.